Appearance & Reality > The Lord Jesus Christ > Truly rich

 And let her works praise her in the gates.

 Verse 10 introduces this excellent wife.
-We see a commendable wife.
-She is a woman who fears the Lord.
-Her husband trusts her for she does him good and not evil.
-She takes good care of her household and extends her hand to the poor.
+We see a commendable woman, one who fears the Lord.
+Her husband trusts her, for she does him good and not evil.
+She takes good care of her household and helps the poor and needy.
 She is not idle but works very hard.

 The excellent woman considers a field and buys it.
 She plants a vineyard with her earnings.
 She sells garments and belts.
 Strength and dignity are her clothing, and she smiles at the future.